-Before using the vehicle lack, check that it is not damaged or deformed and that the thread is lubricated and free from foreign matter.
+Before using the vehicle jack, check that it is not damaged or deformed and that the thread is lubricated and free from foreign matter.

-Never place anything between the iack and the ground, or the lack and the vehicle
+Never place anything between the jack and the ground, or the jack and the vehicle.

-It is recommended to use a workshop type hydraulic iack for changing between summer and winter tyres.
+It is recommended to use a workshop type hydraulic jack for changing between summer and winter tyres.